ccs-bio/melanoma-transcriptomics/README.md

 # Melanoma Transcriptomics

-The contents of this repository are the source code scripts for the paper "Ensemble Model Approach Targeting Pseudogenes in the Melanoma Transcriptome".
+The contents of this repository are the source code scripts for the paper "**Ensemble Model Approach Targeting Pseudogenes in the Melanoma Transcriptome**".
 The software contained here covers the methods mentioned in the paper, along with miscellaneous programs, scripts and notes.

 ## How To Get Started